alexa/ask-sdk-controls/doc/userGuide.md

     regulates which inputs will be handled.
 [Section 5.7.
 Interaction Model](#57-interaction-model) has more information.

-    The framework defines various standard `actions` and `targets` with ids and standard synonyms and these are used as the defaults.
+    The framework defines various standard `actions` and `targets` with IDs and standard synonyms and these are used as the defaults.
 The defaults for the `ListControl` are:

     ```js